-- 4.11.
-Any bays listed to be retained in Appendix A will be made permanent in conclusion to the Experimental Traffic Management Order process. - 4.12.
+4.11.
+Any bays listed to be retained in Appendix A will be made permanent in conclusion to the Experimental Traffic Management Order process.

+- 4.12.
 Any bays listed to be relocated will not be made permanent as part of this process, but will instead be subject to a new consultation process as part of a permanent traffic order.
+The process for removal and subsequent relocation of these bays will depend on the reason for relocation.
+Existing bays with safety/traffic flow concerns will be removed from the TMO.
+Bays without these concerns will be retained while consultation occurs on the new location; once the new location is confirmed, the existing bay will be removed.
 Residents and businesses in the vicinity of the proposed locations will be consulted prior to a decision being taken via a letter drop.
 Any new bays that are proposed in addition to existing/relocated bays will also be subject to this same process.
 This will be the subject of a separate Chief Officer Decision report once the consultation has concluded. - 4.13.
-Any new or relocated bay locations will be in keeping with the original location and design principles of the scheme, as set out in the April 2023 Cabinet report (section 3.3) and May 2023 Chief Officer Decision report, whilst taking account of any learnings from the review.
+Any new or relocated bay locations will be in keeping with the original location and design principles of the scheme, as set out in the April 2023 Cabinet report (section 3.3) and June 2023 Chief Officer Decision report, whilst taking account of any learnings from the review.
 Desktop and site checks will be carried out by Senior Parking Engineers to determine site suitability. - 4.14.
 Where existing e-bike bays are not to be retained, they will not form part of the permanent traffic order and the Council's contractors will be instructed to remove these by blacking out the markings.